CagriCatik/Vehicle-Network-Standards/README.md

 ### Website

 The documentation is hosted and built using [Docusaurus](https://docusaurus.io/).
-Check out the live site here: [Automotive Communication Protocols Documentation](#) (link to be updated once deployed).
+Check out the live site here: [Vehicle Network Standards Documentation](#) (link to be updated once deployed).

 ## Folder Structure